exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   Number of current round.

 - `locked_propose`
-  `Propose` on which node is locked.
+  `Propose` on which node is locked (may be undefined).

 - `state_hash`
-  Hash of blockchain state.
+  Hash of the blockchain state.

 ## Consensus messages and their fields

-The consensus algorithm uses following types of messages:
+The consensus algorithm uses the following types of messages:
 [`Propose`](consensus.md#propose), [`Prevote`](consensus.md#prevote),
 [`Precommit`](consensus.md#precommit), [`Status`](consensus.md#status),
 [`Block`](consensus.md#block).
-Only part of their fields is described here.
+Only a part of their fields is described here.
 See [source code][message_source] for more details.

 - `validator_id`